solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 Another common example is an environment bindings mapping (like in an interpreter).
 You can easily overwrite a key by appending a new mapping to the front of the list.
-Because lists are just cons cells, we can just create a new cell that contains the new mapping and points to the old list.
+Because lists are just cons cells, we can create a new cell that contains the new mapping and points to the old list.
 Very efficient.
 We also don't need to remove anything when we exit, just keep using the old unchanged list.

 ## Closing thoughts

 Lists are more than just a type of object.
 I hope you can see why Lisp and Prolog (and many other functional programming languages) use lists heavily.
 They become very handy if the language includes direct syntax for creating and destructuring lists.
-Many pattern matching languages also allow easy destructuring into head and tail of a list.
+Many pattern-matching languages also allow easy destructuring into the head and tail of a list.